zerodaycode/Rumble-AI/README.md

 ### Quick notes

 > The **Zero Day Code** development team, mostly use Unix-like terminal emulators, even if we are working on Linux.
-That just standardize our workflow across the different projects of the organization and across the multiple OS that we are typically using, so you'll find a **`alias.sh`** script to automate part of our job.
+That just standardize our workflow across the different projects of the organization and across the multiple OSs' that we are typically using, so you'll find an **`alias.sh`** script to automate part of our job.
-Obviously, you're free to decide if you want to adhere to this, but some parts of the documentation directly assumes it's usage.
+Obviously, you're free to decide if you want to adhere to this, however, please keep in mind that some parts of the documentation directly assumes it's usage.

 ### Installation guide